pri-k/docs-mysql/bootstrapping.html.md

   - `bosh cck`

-By watching `bosh instances` you'll see the VMs transition from `unresponsive agent` to `starting` and ultimately, two will appear as `failing`.
+By watching `bosh instances`, you'll see the VMs transition from `unresponsive agent` to `starting` and, ultimately, two will appear as `failing`.

 ```sh
 $ bosh instances